Did you know that are a few different old-time ways to preserve fresh eggs for many months without electricity?

 Freshly laid eggs have been successfully preserved by being kept in a “water glass” solution, in a lime water solution, by being coated with mineral oil, Vaseline or paraffin wax, and by being buried in sawdust, sand, oats and in salt.

 Of all the old-time methods of preserving fresh eggs the “water glass” method gives the best and most dependable result.
-Fresh, unwashed eggs kept in a solution of water glass will remain good and useable for 4 to 6 months when properly collected and stored.
+Fresh, unwashed eggs kept in a solution of water glass will remain good and usable for 4 to 6 months (sometimes longer) when properly collected and stored.

 “Water Glass” or “liquid glass” is sodium silicate and is the generic name for sodium metasilicate (Na2SiO3).